5 Signs He's Wasting Your Time - And What to Do About It

 Some situations don't end dramatically.

 This isn't confusion.
-This isn't him needing more time to be sure.
-This is him keeping his options open while enjoying the benefits of your attention, your time, and your emotional investment.
+This isn't him needing more time to be sure about you.
+This is him keeping his options open while enjoying the benefits of your attention, your time, and your emotional investment — without the accountability that comes with actually choosing you.

-A man who wants you will make it clear.
-Ambiguity this late isn't a personality trait — it's a choice.
+A man who wants you makes it clear.
+Not eventually.
+Not after you bring it up for the third time.
+Ambiguity this far in isn't a personality trait — it's a decision.
+And it's one he keeps making every day he doesn't say anything.

-But during the day — when he's living his actual life — you don't exist.
+During the day — while he's living his actual life — you don't cross his mind enough to send a message.
+But at 10pm: "Wyd?"
+At midnight: "Come over?"

 No friends.
 No family.
-No acknowledgment of your existence beyond the two of you in private.
+No acknowledgment that you exist outside of whatever happens between the two of you in private.

-Six months in and you've never met a single person who matters to him?
-He's either hiding you or hiding something.
-Neither is acceptable.
-Neither is something you should keep explaining away.
+Six months in and you've never been introduced to a single person in his life?
+He's either hiding you from his world or hiding something about his world from you.
+Neither one is acceptable.
+And neither is something you should keep finding reasons to explain away.

 He says: "I care about you."
-He does: cancels plans without real explanation, forgets things that matter to you, disappears for days without a word.
+He does: cancels plans without real explanation, forgets the things that matter to you, goes quiet for days without a word.

-Words are easy.
 Words cost nothing.
-Actions require actual investment — of time, attention, and effort.
+Anyone can say the right thing.
+Actions require actual investment — of time, attention, effort, and the basic courtesy of showing up as you said you would.

-When there's a consistent gap between what he says and what he does, believe what he does.
+When what he says and what he does consistently diverge — believe what he does.
 Every time.
+Without exception.

 You Feel Anxious — Not Secure